Estimated reading time: 17 minutes

 - Not understanding what life insurance is all about.
 (This post will certainly help those looking for answers).

 - They have mortgage insurance that will pay off the remainder of the mortgage if they die.

-- I don’t need life insurance I’m single with no dependants.
+- I don’t need life insurance.
+I’m single with no dependents.

 - I probably won’t get life insurance because I have health problems.
-(You never know Mrs. CBB has life insurance and has health problems.)
+(You never know if Mrs. CBB has life insurance and health problems.)